f4T1H21/IntelTurboBooster/README.md

     <MinPercentage> Set minimum CPU clock speed between %1 - %100.
     <MaxPercentage> Set maximum CPU clock speed between %1 - %100.
 EXAMPLES:
-    sudo bash booster.sh         # Show the current CPU clock speed and Turbo Boost status. sudo bash booster.sh 50 100  # Set CPU to run at a min of %50 to a max of %100 of its capacity. sudo bash booster.sh 30 70 e # Set CPU to run at a min of %30 to a max of %70 of its capacity, enable Turbo Boost.
+    sudo ./booster.sh         # Show the current CPU clock speed and Turbo Boost status. sudo ./booster.sh 50 100  # Set CPU to run at a min of %50 to a max of %100 of its capacity. sudo ./booster.sh 30 70 e # Set CPU to run at a min of %30 to a max of %70 of its capacity, enable Turbo Boost.
 ```
 ### Example ss (PoC)
 ![poc](https://github.com/f4T1H21/IntelTurboBooster/blob/main/src/poc.png)